Dynamic-Capital/Dynamic-Capital/docs/ton-storage-hosting.md

   ```
 - Confirm the CLI works by running `ton-storage-cli --help` (or
   `docker run --rm toncenter/ton ton-storage-cli --help` when using Docker).
+- (Optional) Export the `TONCENTER_API_KEY` and other environment variables your
+  workflow requires so the CLI can reach the appropriate endpoint.

 ## 3. Upload Files to TON Storage